Safety and Security: 4 Ways to Intercept a Sudden Attack

 Downtown Lakeland Martial Arts Sifu Och’s Wing Chun Kung Fu Studio

-We have been providing Wing Chun Kung Fu and realistic self protection in the lakeland community since 1996 and we are here to stay.
+We have proudly been providing Wing Chun Kung Fu and realistic self-protection in the Lakeland community since 1996, and we are here to stay.
+Over the years, we have continually committed to offering top-tier training, ensuring our students receive the best martial arts experience possible.
 With our Adult and teen program constantly growing and started 2011 we have one of the most elite specialty afterschool programs the lakeland communtiy has ever seen.
 Providing experts in their field, from professional martial art instruction (wing chun kung fu, chinese jiujitsu, boxing, karate and taekwondo) plus by teaming we have teamed up with Just Dance.
 Their professional dance competition instructors (salsa, ballroom, hip hop, girls ballet, and more) theatrical performance, culinary, art, etiquette and on staff 35 year polk county tutor for homework help.
-Our Downtown Lakeland Martial Arts studio is customized for the fine arts and the martial arts for all ages!

 We have remodelled our studio and created a whole new environment for you and your family.
 Classes for adults and teens as late as 6pm, 8pm and 9pm at night or as early as 7:30am-8:30am or 11:30am-12 on tuesday’s and thursdays!
 Kids martial arts classes and lakeland afterschool pick up from 2:30pm-5:15 with late pick available till 6pm.